Skip to main content

 Template Literal Types: String-Level Type Safety

 Template literal types let you create types from string patterns.
-They are extraordinarily useful for API routes, CSS values, event names, and any scenario where strings follow a predictable pattern.
+Extraordinarily useful for API routes, CSS values, event names, and any scenario where strings follow a predictable pattern.

 // Define event name patterns